RutvikMangukiya/Docker-Projects/java-springboot-docker/README.md

 - In this file:

-The java_app service is responsible for building and running the Java application.
+-The java_app service is responsible for building and running the Java application.

-The mysql_db service handles the MySQL database and the depends_on keyword ensures that the database container is ready before the Java application starts.
+-The mysql_db service handles the MySQL database and the depends_on keyword ensures that the database container is ready before the Java application starts.

-Health checks are defined to ensure both services are running properly.
+-Health checks are defined to ensure both services are running properly.

 ## Step 5: Run the Application with Docker Compose